 If you’ve spent any time around avid hikers and campers, or even poked around an outdoors store, chances are you’ve run across a paracord bracelet woven out of what looks like leftover bits of nylon rope or cord.

 You may have wondered why the outdoor survival gear type would feel the need to make such a fashion statement.

 You might too if you knew that fashion statement bracelet made out of nylon cord could save your life.

 There is more to those paracord bracelets than meets the eye.
 They’re called paracord bracelets because they’re made from the same grade of 550 paracord that has been used for parachutes since World War II.

-Paracord bracelets have grown in popularity over the last several years as an outdoor survival tool.
+These bracelets have grown in popularity over the last several years as an outdoor survival and bushcraft tool.
 The cord can support up to 550 pounds and can be used in a variety of day-to-day and survival situations.

 1. Making a Shelter With A Paracord Bracelet

 When you find yourself in a survival situation, the first order of business should always be setting up your shelter.

-Your paracord survival bracelet can be used to build several different shelters.
-Try building a lean-to or hanging a tarp from a low branch.
+Your paracord survival bracelet can be used to build at least a couple different shelters:

 Next on the survival agenda is finding dinner.

 Your paracord bracelet is going to come in handy here too.

 The paracord can be used to make a snare for catching small game.
-You can also use one of the smaller inner threads as a fishing cord or weave them together to create a fishing net.
+You can also use one of the smaller inner threads as a fishing line or weave them together to create a fishing net.

 3. Making a Fire With a Paracord Bracelet